 A non-compete agreement is a contract between an employer and the employee.
 Its purpose is to prevent the employee from entering into markets or professions that directly compete with the employer during or after employment.
 Employers may require a non-compete agreement for a variety of reasons, including protecting trade secrets or preventing the misuse of intellectual property.
 However, courts are frequently against non-compete agreements as it can limit a former employee’s right to earn a living.
 Consequently, when non-compete agreements are made the subject of a legal dispute, they are closely examined in the court system.

-It’s especially important for non-compete agreements to be written very carefully so as not to be overly restrictive.
-If a court finds that the agreement is too restrictive, it could potentially be declared invalid.
+It is especially important to write non-compete agreements carefully so they are not overly restrictive.
+If a court finds that the agreement is too restrictive, they could potentially declare it invalid.
 According to the Wisconsin statue Section 103.465, a non-compete agreement is lawful and enforceable only if the restrictions imposed are reasonably necessary for the protection of the employer or principal.
 Any covenant imposing an unreasonable restraint is illegal, void and unenforceable.
 In short, a non-compete is enforceable if:

 - It’s reasonably necessary to protect the employer.